IwakuraRein/IwakuraRein.github.io/index.md

 <h1 id="about-me" align="center"> About Me </h1><hr>

+I did an internship at <a href="https://leihuo.163.com/en/">Thunder Fire Studio, Netease Game</a>, with a focus on Unity development.

-<p>I am a Master's student at the <a href="http://cg.cis.upenn.edu/">University of Pennsylvania</a> and currently doing an internship at <a href="https://leihuo.163.com/en/">Thunder Fire Studio, Netease Game</a>.
-My interests are Real-time Rendering, Game Development, and Deep Learning.</p>
+I'm a Master's student at the <a href="http://cg.cis.upenn.edu/">University of Pennsylvania</a> with a passion for real-time rendering, game development, and deep learning.
+During my intern at <a href="https://leihuo.163.com/en/">Thunder Fire Studio, Netease Game</a>, I participated in the Project Mugen with a focus on Unity development.

 <h1 id="portfolio" align="center"> Portfolio </h1>